Moukrea/gommit/README.md

 If your commit message doesn't meet the required format, Gommit will prevent the commit and provide feedback on what needs to be corrected.

-## Troubleshooting

-If you encounter any issues with Gommit:

-1. Ensure you have the latest version of Gommit integrated into your repository.
-2. Check that the `.gommit` directory and `scripts` directory are present in your repository root.
-3. Verify that Git hooks are properly set up by running `git config core.hooksPath`.
-It should point to the `scripts/git-hooks` directory in your repository.
-4. If Gommit isn't running on commit, try running `./scripts/setup-hooks.sh` from your repository root.

 ## Contributing

 Contributions to Gommit are welcome!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for more details.